Accreditation

 What is Student Support Services Assessment?

-Assessment of student support services is similar to the assessment of majors and certificates, but directed towards academic and support services units.
+Assessment of student support services is similar to the assessment of academic programs, but directed towards academic and support services units.
 These units provide direct support to faculty and students as related to their educational programs, indirect support for student learning, or a specific co-curricular mission that supports the college experience.

 Why do we Assess Student Support Services?

-Assessment of Student Support Services is mandated by the SACSCOC Requirement 8.2c:
+Assessment of Student Support Services is also mandated by the SACSCOC Requirement 8.2c:

 • "The institution identifies expected outcomes, assesses the extent to which it achieves these outcomes, and provides evidence of seeking improvement based on analysis of the results of academic and student services that support student success" (p.
 20).
 (Student outcomes: academic and student services)